bulletmark/pipxx/README.md

 $ pipxx install -P 3.12 cowsay
 ```

+Note that `pipxx` also adds a description of the added pyenv version
+option and the added `-P` alias option to the `install --help` output.

 ### Enhancement 4: Substitution of current directory with package name for uninstall

 Developers often use `pipx` to install and run an application they are